kjytay/misc/data/README.md

 ### Links to other interesting datasets

+1. https://www.getthedata.com/open-units: An open dataset containing units of alcohol in branded drinks in a variety of standard servings.
+(I found out about this dataset through Jeremy Singer-Vine’s *Data Is Plural*.

 1. https://github.com/rudeboybert/JSE_OkCupid: Data on almost 60k OkCupid profiles from Jun 2012.
 More info [here](https://amstat.tandfonline.com/doi/abs/10.1080/10691898.2015.11889737#.W-XHGnpKhhE).